ioccc-src/winner/bugs.md

 ### Testing fixes

-It might be helpful to use the [try.alt.sh](/2011/richards/try.alt.sh) script to test that it does not crash.
+It might be helpful to use the [try.alt.sh](/2011/richards/try.alt.sh) script to test that it does not crash and functions properly.

 ### Resources